bayfrontmedia/bones/docs/services/filters.md

 The concept of filters is that certain values are [filtered](#filters), adding the ability to alter the value before it is sent in the response.
-One or multiple [subscriptions](#creating-a-subscription) can be assigned to each filter.
+One or more subscriptions can be assigned to each filter from within a [filter subscriber](#creating-a-subscriber).

 Since the service container is used to instantiate the filter subscribers, you can type-hint any dependencies in its constructor, and the container will use dependency injection to resolve them for you.